hannahlu/comp160-engineering/README.md

 However, several creative technologies and strategies have been designed to improve games for the visually impaired, using music to signify transitions \cite{1}, echoes to describe 3D spaces \cite{5}, specially designed gaming devices \cite{2} \cite{8}, and the conversion of images into sounds \cite{9}.

-Within software engineering, developers often face tight deadlines which may prevent accessibility from being prioritized in the engineering of games \cite{3} \cite{10}.
+Within software engineering, developers often face tight deadlines which may prevent accessibility from being prioritized in the engineering of games \cite{3} \cite{10} .
 This paper aims to explore obstacles facing the development of accessible games and how mainstream games can learn from software designed specifically for the visually impaired.

-"vital considerations for improving accessibility and usability are lacking in the software engineering process."
-[15]

 ### Case Studies
 * AudioQuake: